arpitbbhayani/articles/blogs/string-interning.md

 ### Attributes of any Object

-Objects in Python can have attributes which can be set using `setattr` function.
+Objects in Python can have attributes that can be set using `setattr` function.
 It turns out that all the attribute names are interned.
 Following is the snippet of the function `PyObject_SetAttr` responsible for setting a new attribute to a Python object, defined in the file [object.c](https://github.com/python/cpython/blob/master/Objects/object.c).

 ```cpp
 int